When you have a problem with a product or service, where do you turn for the best digital customer experience?

 - With support engineers, they tap into vast amounts of customer support knowledge.

-- With the marketing team, they promote content so customers know it’s available.
+- With the marketing and sales teams, they promote content so customers know it’s available.

 - With the customer success team, they integrate support with the onboarding and education journey.

-How do you know when your digital customer experience is working?
+How do you know if your digital customer experience strategy is working?
 For Slowey, three key metrics paint the picture.

 Are digital customers engaging with self-service content and platforms — and did they go on to create a support case?
 Answer “yes” to the first part and “no” to the second, and you’ve got self-service success — at least the way Slowey defines it at its core.